Blueberries and granite, photo by John R. Boettiger

 Comments, conversation, sharing, subscription: I welcome communication with anyone who feels a kinship with one or more of the themes of Reckonings.
 Offer comments on individual posts, or write me directly,

-Click on "Comments" at the end of any post to leave a comment.
+Click on "Comments" at the end of any post to leave a comment; I'll try to understand and respond.
 Click on "ShareThis" to share a post with friends via email or networking sites.
 Subscribe to Reckonings by clicking one of the subscription options in the column on the right.
-(I trust needless to say, your email address will never be shared with anyone.)
+(Your email address will never be shared with anyone.)